ernhnvi/IMSE351p4-SearchTrees/README.md

-Program for Searching in Arrays and Search and Traversing Trees
+Program for searching in arrays and traversing trees